Strategic Development and Offtake Partnership · Syrian Arab Republic

 MoU

-In place with the Syrian Ministry of Energy
+Operating MoU signed with the Syrian Ministry of Energy on the basis of mining approval.

 USD 25M